 4. Decide milestones or checkpoints on the way

-These milestones will serve as checkpoints which will measure your progress towards your long term ambitions.
+These milestones will serve as checkpoints which will measure your progress towards your long-term ambitions.
 These milestones can be broken down into quarterly and monthly milestones depending on what you prefer.
-The only thing to take care of while marking these milestones is to make sure they can be observed and measured by anyone easily and they are not vague.
+The only thing to take care of while marking these milestones is to make sure they can be observed and measured by anyone easily and are not vague.